LET’S MAKE YOUR PROPERTY VISION A REALITY

 FAQs

-Yes, you can spray weeds with herbicides as long as they are not restricted herbicides.
-Only certified pesticide applicators are licensed to spray restricted herbicides.
+Yes, you can spray weeds with herbicides as long as they are not restricted use herbicides.
+Only certified pesticide applicators are licensed to spray restricted use herbicides.
 It is unlawful to use any pesticide (including herbicides, insecticides, fungicides and rodenticides) in any manner other than is specified on the pesticide’s labeling.

 Rigorous educational and field experience requirements must be completed before being issued a license to commercially spray pesticides.
 Pesticides (including herbicides) can be very useful for controlling weeds, but they can also cause harm to the applicator or nearby plants and wildlife if not used properly.
 Professional applicators will ensure your weeds are controlled in a safe and effective manner.